dojo/dojo.io/site/source/tutorials/003_creating_widgets/index.md

 {% task 'Add a `Worker` widget to the `App`.' %}

 {% instruction 'Within `App.ts`, import the `Worker` widget and then update the `App`\'s render method to render it.
-The `Worker` will be another child of the `App`, so we just need to add another entry to the children array.
-Try that now and, when done, check your answer by clicking on the "Toggle solution" button.' %}
+The `Worker` will be another child of the `App`, so we just need to add another entry to the children array.' %}

 ```ts